10 February 2018 | 662 views

 - gd extension.

-PHP 7.2 will be the main issue, as it is still fairly recent and not all web hosts will have updated yet (but really, if your host isn't offering it then you should consider finding another one).
+PHP 7.2 will be the main issue, as it is still fairly recent and not all web hosts will have updated yet (but really, if your host isn't offering it then you should consider finding another one, or ask if they can upgrade it).
 The other dependencies are fairly standard.

 2. Upload the files from the installation package to your web root directory (the top level directory that can be accessed via the browser on your server).
-This is usually, but not always, called public_html.
+This is usually, but not always, called public_html or sometimes htdocs.

 Set the paths